Finalist Teams Announced for 2020 Asia Super Team: Reach for the Stars | 19.10.20 | finanzen.at

 The eight teams are already preparing for the challenge to earn the Asia Super Team title.
 Due to COVID-19, this will be the first time the competition will be held completely online, so teams can experience Taiwan from the comfort and safety of their own environments.
 The champion team will win an incentive travel package to Taiwan for their company valued at US$50,000.

 Be sure to follow the latest news and developments on the official MEET TAIWAN fan page.
 Plus enter a lucky draw for one roundtrip ticket to Taiwan by casting a vote.
-To support the Telkom Indonesia team from Indonesia, log on to the official website during November 9-15 to cast a vote.
+To support the NG Bio Co Ltd team from Korea, log on to the official website during November 9-15 to cast a vote.
 Don't miss out.

 - Event Duration: 18:00 November 9 to 23:59 November 15 (GMT +8)